mohawker/star-wars-react/README.md

 # star-wars-react
 List of all people and their details from the Star Wars universe (SWAPI.co) in a single page React web application (mobile compatible as well)

-Hosted on Github pages at: https://mohawker.github.io/star-wars-react/
+Hosted on GitHub pages at: https://mohawker.github.io/star-wars-react/

 Alternatively, you can view the web application by forking the repo and running the commands below: